limbee/NTIRE2017/README.md

     th main.lua         # This model is not our final model!
     ```

     * Here are some optional arguments you can adjust.
 If you have any problem, please refer following lines.
-You can check more information in `NTIRE2017/code/opts.lua`.
+You can check out details in `NTIRE2017/code/opts.lua`.
         ```bash
         # You can train the model with multiple GPU.
 (Not multi-scale model.)
         -nGPU       [n]